spryker/oryx/docs/dependency-injection/dependency-injection.md

 }
 ```

-In this example, the `MyService` constructor injects an instance of `SomeOtherService` using the `inject()` utility.
+The `inject` method is used to inject services from the current injector.
+This method can be used when the injection context is defined, such as in services at construction time or in provided factories that use `useFactory`.

 ### resolve()

-The `resolve` method works similarly to `inject`, but it tries to resolve the current injector using context (by default `globalThis`).
-This method is suitable to use in components, especially in web components, where the injection context may not be defined at construction time.

-For example, consider the following code:

 ```ts
 export class MyComponent extends LitElement {